Free Erie County Public Records Lookup (Search Anyone)

 In addition, the Ohio Civil Rights Commission (OCRC) is a resource dedicated to helping victims of discrimination.

-That said, anyone who wants to find out more information about another person — or to make sure there are no inaccuracies in their own files — can use any or all of the methods described in this guide to conduct a free search of Erie County public records.
+That said, anyone who wants to find out more information about another person — or to make sure there are no inaccuracies in their own files — can use any or all of the methods described in this resource to conduct a free search of Erie County public records; the resource on conducting a free Ohio public information lookup can be used for a wider search.

 References